-In conclusion, the aging population in Lebanon is projected to be accompanied by increasing frailty; there is a need to focus on measures to reduce the frailty burden.
-The situation for the rural population is different: it has a shorter life expectancy and a lower prevalence of frailty, resulting in the lowest frailty burden.
+The aging population in Lebanon is projected to be accompanied by increasing frailty and there is a need to focus on measures to reduce the frailty burden.
+The situation for the rural population is different: they have a shorter life expectancy and a lower prevalence of frailty, resulting in the lowest frailty burden.